TexasInstruments/edgeai-tensorlab/models/vision/classification/readme.md

 |ImageNet |RegNetX800MF[6]  |224x224   |0.800   |75.2           |Y        |      |
 |ImageNet |RegNetX1.6GF[6]  |224x224   |1.600   |77.0           |Y        |      |

-**Note**: Some of these models can also be trained using pytorch-jacinto-ai-devkit
+**Note**: Some of these models can also be trained using edgeai-torchvision

 </a>